Frequently Asked Questions

 - When should additional courses be completed?

 - Can applicants earn middle level, special education, or other teaching endorsements?

 - Will the MAT Program lead to teacher certification in Early Childhood (pre-K - Kindergarten)?

 The only program courses that may be taken prior to matriculation are CEP 552, ELED 500, and FNED 546.

 - If you don't meet the requirements because you lack certain background courses (e.g., college-level mathematics), you may be accepted but required to complete additional course work (See FAQ #10).

-- If you do not achieve a minimum score on the PRAXIS II Content Knowledge Test (0014), we will suggest you retake it.
-Admission to the program will not be granted without a passing score.
+- If you do not achieve minimum scores on the Multiple Subjects Exam (5001), we will suggest you retake any subtest you do not pass.

 - We may suggest you consider a Second Bachelor's degree if your GPA does not meet our criterion of 3.0.